tianlalubecca/Team-6-Wisper-of-Flavor/README.md

 This folder used the result predicted from BERT.
 We combined the numeric predictors and text predictors to conduct k-means clustering, and then plot the stack bar chart of the time series trend for five labels we've defined before.

 dataset:
--df_labeled_test.csv: the whole 1000000 data with predicted labels using BERT(comes from file BERT).
+- df_labeled_test.csv: the whole 1000000 data with predicted labels using BERT(comes from file BERT).
--labeled_review_id.xlsx: manually labeled 1979 records of reviews.
+- labeled_review_id.xlsx: manually labeled 1979 records of reviews.
 It is our sample for training and testing.